-July 31, 2023
+July 31, 2024

-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the prospectus dated July 31, 2023, as may be supplemented from time to time (the "Prospectus"), for the STF Tactical Growth & Income ETF (the "Growth & Income ETF") and STF Tactical Growth ETF (the "Growth ETF") (each a "Fund" and together, the "Funds"), each a series of Listed Funds Trust (the "Trust").
+This Statement of Additional Information (the "SAI") is not a prospectus and should be read in conjunction with the prospectus for the STF Tactical Growth & Income ETF (the "Growth & Income ETF") and STF Tactical Growth ETF (the "Growth ETF") (each a "Fund" and together, the "Funds"), each a series of Listed Funds Trust (the "Trust") dated July 31, 2024, as may be supplemented from time to time (the "Prospectus").
 Capitalized terms used in this SAI that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
 A copy of the Prospectus may be obtained without charge, by calling the Funds at 1-866-590-9112, visiting www.stfm.com, or writing to the Funds, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701.

-The Funds' audited financial statements for the most recent fiscal year are incorporated into this SAI by reference to the Funds' most recent Annual Report to Shareholders (File No. 811-23226).
-You may obtain a copy of a Funds' Annual Report at no charge by contacting the Funds at the address or phone number noted above.
+Each Fund's audited financial statements for the most recent fiscal year are incorporated into this SAI by reference to the Funds' most recent Annual Report to Shareholders (File No. 811-23226).
+You may obtain a copy of the Funds' Annual Report at no charge by contacting the Funds at the address or phone number noted above.